Managing Waste

 100% of our restaurants recycle used cooking oil

-More than 70% of restaurants with solid waste recycling programs
+69% of our restaurants have solid waste recycling programs

 Minimizing Food Waste Through Our Harvest Program

-Food waste (aka organics) is the single largest component of our waste stream.
+Food waste is the single largest component of our waste stream.
 In addition to improving our forecasting efforts to minimize food loss, we reduce the amount of waste we send to landfills through our Harvest food donation program.
 Each day, our restaurants collect wholesome, surplus food that was not served to guests and prepare it for weekly donation to local nonprofit organizations.
 This allows us to maximize usage of excess food and make an impact in the fight against hunger — rather than dispose of it.
-Since the program’s inception in 2003, we have donated more than 131 million pounds of food through Harvest — which is equivalent to more than 108 million meals for those who need it most.
+Since the program’s inception in 2003, we have donated more than 140 million pounds of food through Harvest.

 What We Donate